Protect Yourself and Others from COVID-19

 - Miss days at their after-school job and other obligations due to COVID.

-According to the CDC, while children are less likely to develop severe illness from COVID-19, they are still at risk of complications like respiratory failure, heart inflammation, shock, kidney failure, and Multisystem Inflammatory Syndrome in Children (or MIS-C).
+According to the CDC, while children are less likely to develop severe illness from COVID-19, they are still at risk of complications like respiratory failure, heart inflammation, shock, kidney failure, long-haul symptoms and Multisystem Inflammatory Syndrome in Children (or MIS-C).

 I've heard that COVID vaccine can cause heart problems.
 Should I be worried?